 Customs Permit Requirements

-A Customs In-Non-Payment (Approved Premises / Schemes) permit must be declared before removing the goods from the Free Trade Zone/entry point or the Zero-GST warehouse under the Major Exporter Scheme (MES).
+A Customs In-Non-Payment (Approved Premises / Schemes) permit must be obtained before removing the goods from the Free Trade Zone/entry point or the Zero-GST warehouse under the Major Exporter Scheme (MES).
 The place of receipt code should be declared as “ME”.

 For collection of postal parcels at SingPost Centre, a MES trader must present the Customs In-Non-Payment (Approved Premises / Schemes) permit before the parcel can be released without GST payment.
 Otherwise, the MES trader will have to pay GST on the parcel.

 Read more about how to apply for import permits, GST suspension for goods removed from zero-GST warehouse under the MES and importing by postal or courier service.